learn-co-curriculum/dsc-linalg-regression-lab/README.md

 and 1 output feature i.e. **price** (12th column).

-The focus of this lab is not really answering a preset analytical question, but to learn how you can perform a regression experiment, similar to one you performed in statsmodels, using mathematical manipulations.
+The focus of this lab is not really answering a preset analytical question, but to learn how you can perform a regression experiment, similar to the one you performed in statsmodels, using mathematical manipulations.
 So you won't be using any Pandas or statsmodels goodness here.
 The key objectives here are to
-- understand regression with matrix algebra, and
+- understand regression with matrix algebra and
 - mastery in NumPy scientific computation

 ## Stage 1: Prepare Data for Modeling

-Let's give you a head start by importing the dataset.You'll perform following steps to get the data ready for analysis:
+Let's give you a head start by importing the dataset.
+You'll perform the following steps to get the data ready for analysis:

 * Initialize an empty list `data` for loading data
 * Read the csv file containing complete (raw) `windsor_housing.csv`.
 [Use `csv.reader()` for loading data.](https://docs.python.org/3/library/csv.html).
 Store this in `data` one row at a time.